sbl-sdsc/mcp-genelab/README.md

    1. Launch Claude Desktop
    2. Navigate to `Claude->Settings->Connectors`
-   3. Verify that the configured Proto-OKN endpoints appear in the connector list
+   3. Verify that the configured Neo4j endpoints appear in the connector list
    4. You can configure each service to always ask for permission or to run it unsupervised (recommended)

 ### VS Code Setup